hunghg255/git-scm-hooks/README.md

    This configuration is going to run all linters on every `commit` and formatter on `push`.

-   > There are more ways to configure the package.
-Check out [Additional configuration options](#additional-configuration-options).
+3. Config from file config
+  - Create `git-hooks.config.{js|ts}` file in the root of your project

+    ```js
+    import { defineConfig } from 'git-scm-hooks';

+    export default defineConfig({
+      "pre-commit": "npx lint-staged",
+      "pre-push": "cd ../../ && npm run format"
+    })
+    ```

-3. Run the CLI script to update the git hooks with the commands from the config:
+4. Run the CLI script to update the git hooks with the commands from the config:

    ```sh
    # [Optional] These 2 steps can be skipped for non-husky users